dotnet/infer/userguide/Learners/Matchbox/Runners/Negative data generator.md

 u4,i4,1
 u4,i1,0
 ```
 Data in this format can now be fed into the recommender for training.
+If you are going to split the data into a train and test set, then you should generate negative data before splitting, so that the test data also has negative data.